mouseexe/magic-turing-machine/README.md

 ![Opponent Control](https://github.com/mouseexe/magic-turing-machine/blob/master/Opponent%20Control.png)

 # Is this possible to actually do in game?
 Yeah.
 Or well, I hope so.
-I made an [Elder Dragon Highlander](https://mtg.gamepedia.com/Commander_(format)) deck [here](http://tappedout.net/mtg-decks/spirit-of-turing/?cb=1541628479) that I believe can actually pull this off in real game of Magic.
+I made an EDH deck [here](http://tappedout.net/mtg-decks/spirit-of-turing/?cb=1541628479) that I believe can actually pull this off in real game of Magic.
 One day I hope to demonstrate that two strings are equal to each other with a Turing machine made of Magic cards, but I doubt any of my friends will let me get that far in a game!

 # Wrapping up
 Thank you for reading!
 I've spent a lot of time trying to improve Churchill's design, and I'm pretty happy with where this has ended up.
 If I missed something, made a mistake, or even if something just isn't entirely clear from my explanation, please shoot me an email at kevin.s.schwenk@gmail.com and I'll get it fixed.